Scroll down for a transcription of this episode.

 SHUKA KALANTARI: They also studied in Indonesia, Vietnam, Malaysia, the Philippines.

-These were also the places where they would meet socially, often surrounding family and food.
+These were also the places where they would meet socially, often surrounding family and food, it was extremely important.
 There were spiritual and cultural heritage meanings to these places, which was super important.
 Time and time again we see that inland blue spaces, lakes, rivers, but especially the coast.
 People go there to meet friends and family.
 So they're having good social time.
 And we know that good social contact, good social time is good for mental health, right?
-So there's this kind of sense of belonging that Blue Spaces can really bring.
+So there's this kind of sense of belonging that blue spaces can really bring.

 SHUKA KALANTARI: Being near water can also be really good for our bodies.
 For example, studies show that people who live near coastlines tend to exercise more.

-MAT WHITE: it's not that everyone goes surfing and sailing and diving, is that they walk more.
+MAT WHITE: It's not that everyone goes surfing and sailing and diving-- it's that they walk more.
 And we've also done experimental studies where people underestimate the time in blue spaces relative to other spaces.
 In other words, you walk for longer just because it's just nice and you've lost track of time.
 And of course, if you do that regularly, it stacks up.

 SHUKA KALANTARI: Being around water as a child also strongly shapes how we experience it later in life.